-THIS AGREEMENT, by and between AITKIN COUNTY BOARD OF COMMISSIONERS, 204 First Street NW, Aitkin, Minnesota 56431 (hereinafter referred to as "Board"), and the NORTHEAST MINNESOTA OFFICE OF JOB TRAINING, PO Box 1028, 820 North 9th Street, Virginia, Minnesota 55792 (hereinafter referred to as "Provider"), for the period January 1, 2017 to December 31, 2017.
+THIS AGREEMENT between the Aitkin County Board of Commissioners, Aitkin, Minnesota, hereinafter referred to as the "Board" and Northeast Minnesota Office of Job Training, P.O.
+Box 1028, 820 North 9th Street, Virginia, Minnesota 55792, hereinafter referred to as the "Provider"; enter into this contract for the period from January 1, 2019 to December 31, 2019.